SixArm/pitch-deck-template/README.md

 * Who do you know who needs this now?

 * Can you introduce us to others now?

+## Questions for advisors and investors

+* Who should we be talking to about this?

+* What is the #1 way to improve the pitch?

+* What should be be asking, yet aren’t?

+* What can get you to yes, to help now?

 ### Preparation improvements